Menopause Related Skin Problems

 Women approaching menopause are often surprised and frustrated to find that changes in their hormones trigger a number of changes in their skin, many of which are unwanted.
 Being prepared can help you adjust your skin care program with the earliest signs of menopause and know when to see a dermatologist.

-Two of the most common skin concerns of women approaching and in menopause are hair loss and dry skin.
+Two of the most common skin concerns of women approaching and in menopause are:

 Hair Loss in Menopause